joinpursuit/Pursuit-Core-Web/react_2/backend-testing/README.md

   * Authenticated users can add a note.
   * Authenticated users can get the notes they have added.
   * Anonymous notes are public by default.

-[This is the Backend](https://github.com/joinpursuit/Pursuit-Core-Web-Backend-Testing-Starter) we will use, take a look at its README as well its files, make sure there is nothing surprising or confusing about it.
-Try a few requests with Postman.

 ## Setup